scala-steward-org/scala-steward/docs/help.md

         Whether the Scala Steward process should exit with success (exit code 0) if any repo succeeds; default: false --coursier-dependencies <string>
         Additional coursier dependencies in the format <groupId>:<artifactId>:<version>, i.e. additional URL handlers. (can be used multiple times)
+    --coursier-dependencies <string>
+        Additional coursier dependencies in the format <groupId>:<artifactId>:<version>, i.e. additional URL handlers. (can be used multiple times)

 Subcommands:
     validate-repo-config